Making the right move

 Finding out as much as possible about all the options available to you gives you the best chance of making the right choice.

-As the Anchor Group is England’s largest not-for-profit provider of housing and care to older people, we know that for those used to living in their own property, it can be helpful to know the difference between the main types of retirement accommodation available when making your decision.
+As Anchor is England’s largest not-for-profit provider of housing and care to older people, we know that for those used to living in their own property, it can be helpful to know the difference between the main types of retirement accommodation available when making your decision.

 This describes a variety of rental and/or leasehold properties set out in a village development.
 Retirement villages offer independence with a sense of community, often with access to leisure facilities and the option to build in at-home care if required.
 Some also have a care home on-site.